 Also, in a complex trial where hypothetical questions are allowed subject to connection it is also often difficult to keep track of whether or not the connections was made.
 This can raise appellate issues after the case is over.

 One issue which is sometimes overlooked by attorneys is where the instant case is a modification case.
-In a modification case the court is supposed to first determine that there has been a sufficient change of circumstances to warrant a de novo determination that there has been evidence of a sufficient change in circumstances, to warrant a change in physical or legal custody.
+In a modification case the court is supposed to first determine that there has been a sufficient change of circumstances to warrant a change in physical or legal custody.

 If there is such a showing, the court can then make a determination of the best interests of the child or children.
 However, in modification cases, courts may refuse to allow testimony from witnesses or cross examination questions as to events that predate the prior order custody order.